logic-and-learning-lab/Popper/README.md

 # Popper

-Popper is an [inductive logic programming](https://arxiv.org/pdf/2008.07912.pdf) (ILP) system.
+Popper is an [inductive logic programming](https://arxiv.org/pdf/2008.07912.pdf) system.
 If you use Popper, please cite the paper [Learning programs by learning from failures](https://arxiv.org/abs/2005.02259) (MLJ 2021).

 #### Requirements
 - [pyswip](https://github.com/yuce/pyswip) (**You must install pyswip from the master branch with  the command: `pip install git+https://github.com/yuce/pyswip@master#egg=pyswip`**)